jonathan-lob/TRANSIT_EXERCISES/README.md

 a) download subway_lines.py

+b) b) if not already installed, install python (version Python 3.6.5) was used for dev

-b) if not installed, install the below module(s) in command window as follows: pip install <module>
+c) if not installed, install the below module(s) in command window as follows: pip install <module>

 json